dmboyd/Reading-Guide/README.md

   Will include **Bold**, **Regular** **Century Schoolbook** variants to accommodate various reading levels and print media.

 - **Flexible usage**
-  Designed for both screen and print, this font is ideal for educators, caregivers, and curriculum developers.
+  Designed for web, screen and print, this font is ideal for educators, caregivers, and curriculum developers.

 ---